Getting back into the kitchen is rough, except not really. Cause look at that cheese.

 Somehow I moseyed my way through making this over the course of three days.
 I mean, three.days.
 72 hours.
 FOR REAL.
 Don’t run away – it’s not going to take you three days to make this because you’re focused and on-task and normal.
 But wowzers.
 Apparently I am not.
 During these long Food Blogger Pro recording days, I’ve gotten way too comfortable with frozen pizzas and Pad Thai takeout and possibly had my brain sucked out of my head by those massively hot buzzing video lights.

-The good news is that this cozy deep-dish pasta is less about my distracted cooking abilities and more about the inexplicable goodness of Provolone cheese.
+The good news is that this cozy deep-dish baked rigatoni is less about my distracted cooking abilities and more about the inexplicable goodness of Provolone cheese.

 PS.
 I felt compelled to show you that I had to keep my shredded cheese in the freezer to keep it from turning into fondue on the cutting board.
 Photographic reasons why this took me three days to make, exhibit A.